October 20 2022

 This is because iProov’s unique, patented face verification technology enables governments to offer secure digital identity services by enrolling and authenticating individuals in an effortless way.

-iProov Genuine Presence Assurance® (GPA) uses an effortless face scan to confirm that an individual is the right person (not an imposter), a real person (not a mask or photograph being held in front of a camera), and that they are authenticating right now (not a digitally injected attack using deepfakes or other synthetic media).
+iProov Dynamic Liveness (GPA) uses an effortless face scan to confirm that an individual is the right person (not an imposter), a real person (not a mask or photograph being held in front of a camera), and that they are authenticating right now (not a digitally injected attack using deepfakes or other synthetic media).

-GPA delivers best-in-class liveness detection, using patented Flashmark™ technology, to create a one time biometric code that cannot be replicated.
-Read more about Genuine Presence Assurance here.
+GPA delivers best-in-class liveness detection, using patented Flashmark™ technology, to create a one-time biometric code that cannot be replicated.
+Read more about Dynamic Liveness here.

 If you’d like to learn more about how iProov can secure and streamline your organization’s online verification, authentication, and onboarding for digital identity use cases, book your demo today.